Skip to content

 $ experiment-server verify-config-file sample_config.toml

-This will show how the expanded config looks like for the first 5 participants.
+This will show how the expanded config looks like for the first 5 participants and will return a clear failure reason if the config is invalid.

 Loading experiment through server